jishnu7/doc/native/android-stages.md

 ### 2. Test App Development

 Test your game code live on the device with the [Game Closure Test App](./android-test-app.html).
 You will host a server on your computer, and setup your mobile device to use WiFi.
-Build and install the Test App on a USB-attached Android device with `basil testapp native-android`.
+Build and install the Test App on a USB-attached Android device with `devkit testapp native-android`.

 Tap the installed "Test App" icon on your Android device.
 Select your server from the on-screen list, then select which game to test.
 Making code changes on your computer can be pushed quickly to the device by opening the on-screen menu and selecting the Restart option.